Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 platforminfo --list | grep -m 1 -A 9 vck190_base
 ```

-Output of the above command should be as follows:
+Output of the preceding command is as follows:

 ```bash
 "baseName": "xilinx_vck190_base_202520_1",